CrayLabs/SmartSim/doc/model.rst

 .. _in_mem_ML_model_ex:

 -------------------------------------
-Example: Attach an in-memory ML Model
+Example: Attach an In-Memory ML Model
 -------------------------------------
 This example demonstrates how to attach an in-memory ML model to a SmartSim ``Model`` to load into an ``Orchestrator`` at ``Model`` runtime.
 The source code example is available in the dropdown below for